Lago del Barbellino: Lodging and other buildings

 In order to make works possible, a sort of guesting village was established for 800 operators.
-There were 12 huts for workers and 2 huts for the chiefs placed in the area where nowadays Antonio Curò Shelter lies.
+There were 12 huts for workers and 2 huts for the chiefs placed in the area where now lies Antonio Curò Shelter.
 Works were coordinated from a designated position situated slightly below Barbellino Plain, near Valmorta Lake.
 The armoury of the building site was located in Maslana, a small mountain town with typical stone houses at 1.200 m.
 It contained explosives for the demolition of the rock necessary in order to insert the new frameworks of the dam in concrete.
 The explosives were carried by the operators' shoulders.
 Walking upwards for one hour and a half, they reached the building site of the dam.
 Those operators needed to be careful due to the high danger of the load.
 Unfortunately, something happened: many operators charged of transporting the explosives were women, among them one lady stumbled and fell with the box of dynamite which killed her and other 2 women.
 The tragedy happened on the 25th of 1919 and in their memory, a commemorative plaque was built along the path of Maslana.

-Technologial plants
+Technological plants

 During 20s, four plants were built in order to transport the materials from the valley floor to the Barbellino wide valley.
 The first cableway started from Valbondione town and used to reach Antonio Curò shelter.
 It was 4,5 km long and had 1000 m (3280.84 ft) of difference in height, carrying a maximum of 10 ton of material.
 A second cableway was built from the valley floor Grumetti up to Mount Pinnacolo with 1,2 km length and 800 m (2624.67 ft) of difference in height.
 The heaviest materials were carried with this cableway since it could transport up to 3000 kg materials.
 Once reached the Pinnacolo, the materials were loaded up to a small train passing through a tunnel which led to Valmorta dam.
 The third cableway was built in parallel to the first one making the same way but carrying only cement materials.
 To conclude, another slope cableway was built to bring workers from the valley floor upwards.
 It worked till 70s, when a new funicular railway was built.